 On May 13, 2021, in connection with the issuance of the New Senior Notes, we entered into the New Credit Facility with the New Credit Facility Subsidiary Guarantors (as defined below), the financial institutions party thereto, as lenders, and Bank of America, N.A., as administrative agent.
-We incurred \$0.8 million in transactions costs related to the New Credit Facility, which were capitalized and will be amortized over the remaining term of the related debt using the straight-line method.
+We incurred \$0.8 million in transactions costs related to the New Credit Facility, which were capitalized and will be amortized over the remaining term of the related debt using the straightline method.

-On May 13, 2021, we used approximately \$21.4 million of the availability under the New Credit Facility to repay the outstanding balances under our prior \$190.0 million senior secured revolving credit facility (the "Former Credit Facility") and all commitments thereunder were terminated.
+On May 13, 2021, we used approximately \$21.4 million of the availability under the New Credit Facility to repay the then outstanding balances under our Former Credit Facility and all commitments thereunder were terminated.
 In connection with the repayment in full of all amounts due thereunder, the Former Credit Facility was retired and \$2.1 million of letters of credit previously issued under the Former Credit Facility were deemed issued under (and remain outstanding under) the New Credit Facility.
-In connection with the termination of the Former Credit Facility, for the three and six months ended June 30, 2021, we recognized a loss on the write-off of \$0.1 million in unamortized debt issuance costs, which was recorded in Net loss on extinguishment of debt.
+In connection with the termination of the Former Credit Facility, for the nine months ended September 30, 2021, we recognized a loss on the write-off of \$0.1 million in unamortized debt issuance costs, which was recorded in Loss on extinguishment of debt.